el-huilo/ML-hackathons/ScienceDataLab24/README.md

 This repository contains the 3rd-place winning solution for a hackathon task focused on classifying 6 crop types using tabular data derived from Sentinel-2 satellite imagery.
 The solution leverages feature engineering and a stacked ensemble model to achieve high classification accuracy.

-## Project Overview
+## Task Overview

-The goal of this project was to develop a machine learning model with highest possible accuracy of classifying agricultural crops based on time-series spectral data from Sentinel-2 satellite channels.
+The task ivolved developing a machine learning model with highest possible accuracy of classifying agricultural crops based on time-series spectral data from Sentinel-2 satellite channels.
 The dataset included 9 spectral bands and a pre-calculated NDVI index across 26 time points (days from the beginning of the year, 121-296).

 ## Dataset Description

-Datasets:
+The dataset included four distinct splits:
-- train (training and validation)
+- Train: CSV files for training/validation
-- open (immediate validation after submission as a solution)
+- Open-set: Intermediate evaluation test CSV files during the hackathon
-- closed (validation after the hackathon award)
+- Closed-set: Final evaluation test CSV files (score is announced at the awards)

-The dataset is organized into two directories: `train` and `test`.
-Each directory contains 10 CSV files:
+Each dataset contains 10 CSV files:
 - 9 files named `B**.csv` representing different spectral channels (B02, B03, B04, B05, B06, B07, B8A, B11, B12)
 - 1 file named `NDVI.csv` containing pre-calculated NDVI values